samyakbhuta/bodhi/README.md

 #### Contribution for Feature and Design

-If you are coder or designer you might want to have a look at our [issue tracker](https://github.com/samyakbhuta/bodhi/issues) and squash some'em for us !
+If you are coder or designer you might want to have a look at our [issue tracker](https://github.com/samyakbhuta/bodhi/issues) and squash some'em for us!
+Feel free to put feature requests as well.

 ## Installating and Running

+* Dowload and extract [this Zip](https://github.com/samyakbhuta/bodhi/zipball/master) or [this Tar Ball](https://github.com/samyakbhuta/bodhi/tarball/master).

+* Go to the extracted folder.

 * Start the ```luminos``` server.